 Delaware Valley Regional Finance Authority

 DelVal has been successful due to the low-interest costs and costs of issuance that the program affords.
-For the past year, the weighted average All-In True Interest Cost of the bond issues in DelVal’s market area has been more than 0.70% higher than a comparable DelVal loan with the same optional redemption provisions.
+For the past year, the weighted average All-In True Interest Cost of the bond issues in DelVal’s market area has been more than 0.75% higher than a comparable DelVal loan with the same optional redemption provisions.

-Please use the link to the document library below for more information.
-You will be redirected to a Box Folder.
+Please see the current Quarterly Activity Report and Program Administrator's Report under the link to "Current Information on DelVal" below for more information.
+You will be redirected to a document library in a Box Folder.